-Susan Hufford, 53, Sharon Hufford, 74, killed, Randolph Hufford, 54, Donald Hufford, 74, seriously injured, taken to hospital, after their car is rear-ended on Highway 12 in Santa Rosa, by a pickup driven by Nicholas Lee Tognozzi, 30, who was arrested.
+Susan Hufford, 53, Sharon Hufford, 74, killed, Randolph Hufford, 54, Donald Hufford, 74, seriously injured, after their car is rear-ended on Highway 12 in Santa Rosa, California

 Two Santa Rosa women on their way to dinner with their husbands were killed Saturday evening by a suspected drunken driver when his pickup rear-ended the sedan they were riding in as it sat in traffic on Highway 12 near Farmers Lane.